 Best Racing Tires: Boost Your Speed and Performance

-TheDrive and its partners may earn a commission if you purchase a product through one of our links.
+The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

 Tires have a major impact on a vehicle’s dynamics and are particularly important for a high-performance vehicle.
-Getting the right racing tires for your car will help you bring the best out of the vehicle in every situation, including the right grip and balance at high speeds.
-In the buying guide below we list down the top three racing tires that deliver the right level of performance.
+Getting the right racing tires for your car will help bring the best out of the vehicle in every situation, including the right grip and balance at high speeds.
+In the buying guide below we list the top racing tires that deliver the right level of performance.

 The tire has tubeless radial construction for strength.
 The use of a special R2 compound provides superior traction.
 The minimum tread void delivers better hydroplaning resistance and improved tread contact.